MicrosoftDocs/sql-docs/docs/sql-server/end-of-support/sql-server-extended-security-updates.md

 [!INCLUDE [SQL Server end of support](../../includes/applies-to-version/sql-migration-end-of-support.md)]

-This article provides information for using Azure Arc to receive Extended Security Updates for versions of SQL Server that are out of extended support.
+This article provides information for using [Azure Arc](/azure/azure-arc/overview) to receive Extended Security Updates (ESUs) for versions of SQL Server that are out of extended support.

 > [!TIP]
 > Customers on [!INCLUDE[SQL Server 2008](../../includes/ssKatmai-md.md)] and [!INCLUDE[SQL Server 2008 R2](../../includes/ssKilimanjaro-md.md)] can migrate to Azure SQL Server VMs if they wish to continue receiving Extended Security Updates, until [July 12, 2023](https://www.microsoft.com/windows-server/extended-security-updates).